 We don't have the money to live in the wilderness and photograph the big-five every day - if only!

-So what we used to do is photograph subjects at the zoo, the Krugersdorp game reserve, the lion park or the rhino and lion park.
+So what we used to do is photograph subjects at the zoo, the Krugersdorp game reserve, the lion park, the rhino and lion park or even better, Rietvlei nature reserve.

 For the zoo you will need a tripod but for the other three destinations you will drive around the reserves from enclosure to enclosure and shoot from your vehicle, emulating the conditions you will be facing when visiting the 'real' game reserves like Kruger, Kgalagadi, Madikwe, Pilanesberg and Etosha.

 Crime has become a problem so we no longer visit the zoo - we now photograph subjects at home - our pets (practice panning with running dogs), garden birds (birds in flight) or flowers, insects (practice macro on spiders, beetles etc.) and landscapes (cityscapes).

 We are fortunate to stay to the North West of Johannesburg on a ridge, so we have a nice view of Sandton to our east, Johannesburg to our south and Fourways to our north providing us with the following photographic opportunities for keeping in practice...